-Pursuant to N.C.G.S. § 163-82.10 and Chapter 132 of the General Statutes, the State Board of Elections is required to make most voter information available to the public.
-All voter registration information is public record except for full or partial social security numbers, dates of birth, driver license numbers, the identity of the public agency at which the voter registered under N.C.G.S. § 163-82.20, and the email address of a military-overseas voter.
+Pursuant to Official record of voter registration.
+N.C.G.S. § 163-82.10 and Chapter 132 of the General Statutes, the State Board of Elections is required to make most voter information available to the public.
+All voter registration information is public record except for full or partial social security numbers, dates of birth, driver license numbers, the identity of the public agency at which the voter registered under Voter registration at other public agencies.
+N.C.G.S. § 163-82.20, and the email address of a military-overseas voter.
 Additionally, your signature may only be viewed by the public and cannot be copied or traced.

 Note: Third parties often access and use publicly available voter registration data for various purposes, and the agency has no authority to control their use of publicly available information.

 According to Official record of voter registration.
 N.C.G.S. § 163-82.10(e), a voter’s address will be kept confidential if a registered voter submits to the county board of elections either 1) a copy of a 50B protective order; 2) a restraining order; or 3) a current and valid Address Confidentiality Program authorization card issued according to the provisions of Chapter 15C of the General Statutes, along with a signed statement that the voter has good reason to believe that the physical safety of the voter or a member of the voter’s family residing with the voter would be jeopardized if the voter’s address was open to public inspection.
 To find out whether you are eligible to have your information withheld from the public under the Address Confidentiality program, please visit Address Confidentiality | NCDOJ.

 In North Carolina, a series of laws and processes work together to try to ensure that only qualified U.S. citizens cast ballots in elections.
 They include the following: